AndreSchakkal/ada-actor-website/README.md

 # Ethnic representation in Cinema over time

-Among the great consequences that the Feminist movement had was the Civil Rights Act of 1964, which was an act that was signed to prohibit discrimination on the basis of gender, race, color, religion or national origin.
-In addition to the Feminist movement, the Civil Rights movement, which proned equality of races, was one of the most important movements that led to the passing of this Act.
-This leads to the second interesting part of our study, inspecting the representation of different ethnicities in Cinema, how this representation chanegd through time, and most importantly, how important movements like the Civil Rights Movement impacted the representation of black actors in Cinema.
+Among the significant repercussions of the Feminist movement was the enactment of the Civil Rights Act of 1964, a groundbreaking law designed to combat discrimination based on gender, race, color, religion, or national origin.
+Simultaneously, the Civil Rights movement, advocating for racial equality, played a pivotal role in shaping the legislative landscape.
+This lays the foundation for our exploration into the dynamic representation of diverse ethnicities in cinema, tracing its evolution over time and specifically examining the profound impact of movements such as the Civil Rights Movement on the portrayal of black actors in the film industry.

+To delve into this investigation, comprehensive data on actors' ethnicities is imperative.
+The [CMU dataset](https://www.cs.cmu.edu/~ark/personas/) offers ethnicities in the form of Freebase IDs.
+To translate these IDs into actual ethnicities, we utilize a mapping system.
+Acknowledging the scarcity of ethnicity information for many actors, we try to bridge gaps by extracting data from various [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) pages, including [List of African-American actors](https://en.wikipedia.org/wiki/List_of_African-American_actors), [List of Hispanic and Latino American actors](https://en.wikipedia.org/wiki/List_of_Hispanic_and_Latino_American_actors), and [List of Italian-American actors](https://en.wikipedia.org/wiki/List_of_Italian-American_actors).
+Despite these efforts to mitigate missing data, a significant portion remains incomplete.

+However, the prevalence of missing values should not impede our exploration of ethnicities.
+Operating under the assumption that these gaps occur randomly, akin to a randomized control experiment, we can reasonably exclude them as confounding factors that might influence our analysis outcomes.
+This perspective empowers us to proceed with our study on ethnic representation in cinema, acknowledging and addressing the challenges posed by missing data.

 # Remarks